Learning Management System for companies: What you really need today

 The current LMS is too complex

-If course creators, course administrators, and course participants all need too much instruction to use the learning platform, motivation to work with it declines.
+If course creators, course administrators, as well as participants need too much instruction to operate the learning platform, motivation to work with it drops.

 An LMS should make creating and updating courses and learning content as easy as possible.